qfeuilla/Fluid-engine/README.md

 ### 17/03/2020

 I have found a book that seems more intresting on fluid simulation and that seems less confuse -> Fluid Simulation for Computer Graphics.
 So i will focus on understanding it and I'll try to use it to do my own implementation.
 I have also understand that DFSPH is a too complex algorithm for me for the moment so I will start by implement easier algorithm, and next I will improve it, step by step.

+### 19/03/2020

+I have jump back in the first book I've talk about, and now that I have better understand the core of the SPH simulation I found it realy clear and good.
+So I have decided to come back to it and to try to implement a 2D SPH simulation in the branch tests, in 2D_SPH_from_beginning.